isabella232/limitless-flows-blueprint/blueprint/index.md

 ## **Solution components**
 **Limitless GigCX** - A product your organization can quickly build a qualified crowd of expert users to resolve customer support tickets.
 Experts are available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
 You can find out more about Limitless and GigCX at: <https://www.limitlesstech.com/>

 **Archtect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.
 Limitless and GigCX brings the power to Genesys Cloud using these flows.
 Open messaging, chat, and email channels in Genesys Cloud can be connected to Limitless APIs to bring GigCX Experts into the conversation via the SmartCrowd platform.

 ## **Prerequisites**
 **Specialized knowledge**

-- Conversation routed to crowds of experts
+- Routing of conversation to expert crowds
 - Integration between Genesys Cloud and the Limitless SmartCrowd platform
 - Facilitating the conversation between customer and GigCX Expert
 - Manages the lifecycle/status events coming from the SmartCrowd platform and routes accordingly within Genesys